Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: Results and limits

 Figure~\ref{fig:zprimeTwoD} shows limits on the coupling to quarks, $g_q$, as a function of the mass $m_{\Zprime}$ for the \Zprime{} model.
 Figure~\ref{fig:gaussianlimits} shows limits on a possible Gaussian contribution with a width equal to the detector resolution as a function of the mean mass, $m_G$.
 In both the \Zprime{} and Gaussian models, upper limits for masses from 450~\GeV\ to 700~\GeV\ are derived using the distribution with $|\yStar| < 0.3$, which is sensitive to the lower masses.
 Limits for masses above 700~\GeV\ are derived from the \mjj\ distribution with $|\yStar| < 0.6$, except for Gaussian signals with a width of 10\% where only the $|\yStar| < 0.3$ distribution is used.

 The limit results show an upward fluctuation at masses of approximately 1~\TeV\ in the $|\yStar| < 0.6$ signal region.
-This is not seen in Figure~\ref{fig:FullUnblinded} and stems from differences between the background estimation methods used in the two cases.
-When searching for excesses in the data, the background estimate does not include any signal component in the functional form.
-For the observed limits, the signal shape corresponding to the model point being tested is incorporated into the background parameterization.
-A signal-plus-background fit has more degrees of freedom than a background-only fit, and is therefore more sensitive to fitting local data fluctuations that mimic the signal shape.
-The expected limit bands, which are estimated from the background-only component of the signal-plus-background fit, do not account for this.
-The $|\yStar| < 0.6$ signal region, which uses a smaller sliding-window size, is especially sensitive to this effect.
+This is not seen in Figure~\ref{fig:FullUnblinded}; when searching for excesses in the data, a background-only hypothesis is used for the sliding window fit.
+In the observed and expected limits, the fit includes the signal shape in addition to the background parameterization as explained above, and can adapt to local data fluctuations that mimic a signal shape.
+The $|\yStar| < 0.6$ signal region, which uses a smaller sliding-window size, is especially sensitive to the difference in the two approaches.
 Therefore, limits were not set on signals with a width of 10\% for the $|\yStar| < 0.6$ signal region as the signal is too wide for the sliding-window size.

 \FloatBarrier